freeCodeCamp/publish/README.md

 - You can change data models from `Content-Type Builder`

 - You can modify what data to expose through API from `Settings > USERS & PERMISSIONS PLUGIN > Roles > Public`

-- If you change configurations from the Admin panel, make sure to export those config by running `npm run cs export`.
-This command will generate files under `config/sync` directory.
-Include those files in your Git commit.
-For more details see: https://market.strapi.io/plugins/strapi-plugin-config-sync

-- API docs is available at: http://localhost:1337/documentation/v1.0.0 .
-The Strapi app needs to be running to view the docs.

 ### publish-frontend (Next.js)